New Zealand National Anthem - the unofficial one.

 This particular performance came about when a choir from New Zealand called Vocal FX. visited the US to compete in a music competition and during a break they performed alongside their friends from a California choir called Westminster Chorus.

-As you will see, it's an impromptu performance and this somehow adds to the power of the performance.
+As you will see, it's an impromptu performance and this somehow adds to the power of the music.
 In a caption to the video, one of the Westminster Chorus writes - "We sang this impromptu, as part of our general celebration in seeing each other and spending time together.
 Sharing this moment with our brothers from New Zealand was an incredible experience.
 We are very close with the vocal FX Wellington chorus and consider New Zealand a second home to us musically.
 We love you.
-Kia Kaha
+Kia Kaha"

 'Kia kaha' is a Māori phrase used by both the Māori and Pākehā (European) people of New Zealand meaning 'stay strong'.
-The phrase has significant meaning for both the Māori and Pākehā people, popularised through its usage by the famous 28th Māori Battalion during World War II.
+The phrase has significant meaning for both the Māori and Pākehā people, popularized through its usage by the famous 28th Māori Battalion during World War II.

 women_dance-1.jpg#asset:7944

-Wahine (female) dancers perform the Maori Poi.
+Wahine (female) dancers perform the Māori Poi.

 haka-1.jpg#asset:7945